-We lived in France for approximately 13 years from 2003 until our return to the UK on 30 Jan 2016.
-For the first 10 years of operating as F5VJK I could be found working in all of the big international contests and chasing DX, but during the last 3 years I totally lost interest in amateur radio and only occasionally went into the shack.
+To give you an update on what we have been doing - we lived in France for approximately 13 years from early 2004 until our return to the UK on 30 Jan 2016.
+For the first 10 years of operating as F5VJK I could be found working in all of the big international contests and chasing DX, but during the last 3 years I lost interest in amateur radio and only occasionally went into the shack.

 Once the sale of our French property was agreed, my XYL and I discussed our return to the UK.
-I informed her that I had decided to give up amateur radio altogether so when we returned in February 2016 my 60ft tower and all of my radio equipment went into storage for over 12 months.
+I informed her that I had decided to give up amateur radio altogether so when we returned in February 2016 my 60ft tower and all of my radio equipment went into storage.

-One quiet evening, after a long hard day working on our renovations, my wife suggested that I go to a local Norfolk Amateur Radio Club meeting.
-Half way through the evening I found a CW class run by Roger G3LDI so I decided to sit in on it.
+One quiet evening, after a long hard day working on our renovations, my wife suggested that I go to a local Norfolk Amateur Radio Club meeting to relax which I did.
+On my first evening I found there was a CW class run by Roger G3LDI so I decided to sit in on it.
 I have not used Morse for over 25 years and Roger’s tremendous enthusiasm inspired me to think that CW could be something that could rekindle my interest in radios so I decided to join the club.
-Consequently, I installed a small 2m radio in our kitchen and an old whip antenna on our chimney to listen into the local NARC Morse classes.
+Consequently, I installed a small 2m radio in our kitchen and an old whip antenna on our chimney just to listen into the local NARC Morse classes.

-During 2017 my xyl and I completed the bungalow internal renovations but then my wife suggested that we build an additional garden room on the rear of the property to include a tumble dryer and this could also be a permanent home for my radio equipment.
-Unfortunately my prediction that this would be completed by November failed due to my ongoing health problems slowing things down.
+During 2018 my XYL and I completed the bungalow internal renovations but then my wife suggested that we build an additional garden room on the rear of the property (to include a tumble dryer) and this could also be a permanent home for my radio equipment.

 After many years in radio my only interest is contesting and I do very little rag chewing unless it is during a CW lesson or on the air with friends.